pyzon/midimapper/README.md

 The M-400 has a predefined set of values for each control.
 For example, the equalizer frequencies can have 121 distinct values: 20, 21, 22, 24, 25, 27, ..., 18.0k, 19.0k, 20.0k (Hz) (see the table below).
 These scales are designed to roughly conform with a meaningful scale (logarithmic in this example) but also to have more or less rounded values that are easily readable and memorable.

-These scales in the DAW are much different.
+The scales in the DAW are much different.
 In the case of equalizer frequency (in Fabfilter Pro-Q 2), the values span from 10 Hz to 30 kHz.
 When we assign a MIDI CC to a control in the DAW, whenever a message arrives (it will have a value between 0 and 127), a certain value will be set on the control.
 In this example, the value 0 will set the frequency to 10.000 Hz, 1 will set it to 10.651 Hz, 2 to 11.344 Hz, etc. all the way up to 127 to 30000 Hz.

 Unfortunately, we have no control over the way the MIDI CC message maps to the control value.
 The best we can do is to find the closest value on the scale of the console, and map that value to the corresponding CC value.
 This comes with some suboptimal value mappings, but the difference is subtle.
 For example, the CC value 22 maps to 40.024 Hz, which is close to 40 Hz, but 25 maps to 48.356 Hz, which is halfway between 47 and 50 Hz.
 See the table below for the complete mapping of frequency.